Skip to product information

 When will I get my seeds?

-Seeds will start shipping in late December.
+Seeds will ship within a week of ordering.
 This program is run by dedicated and hardworking volunteers.
 Going to Seed is not a seed company.
 You may receive packages that have less than the stated number of seeds, germination rates may not meet the federal standards, shipping may be slower than you prefer, or there may be any other number of unanticipated glitches.
 Please be patient with us as we improve the standards over time.

 How are seeds packaged?